eM7RON/ImageEvo/readme.md

 <img src="https://github.com/eM7RON/Image-Evolution/blob/master/img/main_menu.PNG" alt="Main Menu" width="300"/>
 </p>

 If an algorithm is selected e.g. `GPSO`, a setup screen opens where the user can choose from various parameters and run the algorithm.
 The background colors of the text inputs indicate the validity of the input i.e. red=invalid, yellow=valid (with warning), green=valid.
+The user can choose between different primitive shape types: circles, ellipses, squares, rectangles and polygons.
+Polygons can have a user defined number of vertices.

 <p align="center">
     <img src="https://github.com/eM7RON/Image-Evolution/blob/master/img/gpso_setup.PNG" alt="GPSO Setup" width="500"/>